 In the field of opera, Yorinks was Philip Glass’s librettist for the operas The Juniper Tree and The Fall of the House of Usher, both of which have been performed all over the world.
 In theater, Yorinks has written and directed numerous stage plays at The Kennedy Center, the Tribeca Performing Arts Center in New York and other theaters.

 In the 1990's, Yorinks collaborated with Maurice Sendak to form The Night Kitchen Theater.
 For nearly ten years, they developed, created, and produced compelling work culminating in a new production of Hans Krasa's opera, Brundibar, with an English libretto by Tony Kushner.

 In the field of dance, Yorinks helped create a full-length dance/theater piece entitled A Selection with the renowned dance company Pilobolus.

-Bringing all his talents to the fore and compelled by the use of sound in the theater, Yorinks has, for over twenty years, experimented with the relationship between audio and live performance.
+Bringing all his talents to the fore and compelled by the use of sound in the theater, Yorinks has, for over twenty-five years, experimented with the relationship between audio and live performance.
 He is at the forefront of a quest to redefine audio theater and create and produce what he has coined A New Theater of Sound for the 21st century—theatrical work in which the core of the dramatic narrative comes primarily from the use of sound—as both a live experience and a recorded and broadcast medium.